JediChi/Mobile-Cv/README.md

 ### Real-Time Updates:

 Any changes made in the editing page will be immediately reflected on the CV view page without requiring manual refresh.

+## Demo

+1. You can see a live demo of the app on Appetize.io/app/j4wwe2jaro3mjmiamlmqhp3bvy.

+2. Set the android version to android 12 and above on Appetize.io